bartbart2003/android_.repo_local_manifests/README.md

 ---

-Apply patchs for all devices:
+Apply patches for all devices:

     repopick 144710 144831 144976